pritraj90/RxNorm-PostgreSQL/README.md

 # RxNorm-PostgreSQL

-Scripts to create your own RxNorm Current Prescribable Content for PostgreSQL.
+Scripts to create your own RxNorm Current Prescribable Content database for PostgreSQL.

 ## About